golang-module/carbon/README.en.md

 English | [Chinese](./README.md)

 #### Introduction
-A simple,semantic and developer-friendly golang package for datetime
+A simple, semantic and developer-friendly golang package for datetime

 If you think it is helpful, please give me a star